onepanelio/core-docs/blog/2020-9-01-ensemble.md

         shutil.move(dir_to_move, os.path.join(dest, sub_dir, file))
 ```

-One last change we need to do is convert output XML file into CVAT compatible XML file.
-We already have a [script](https://github.com/onepanelio/ensembleObjectDetection/blob/master/TestTimeAugmentation/generate_xml_cvat.py) that does this.
-But that script requires a dictionary as an input.
-So we will add following functions to do that.
+One last change we need to make is to convert the output XML file into CVAT compatible XML file.
+We already have a [script](https://github.com/onepanelio/ensembleObjectDetection/blob/master/TestTimeAugmentation/generate_xml_cvat.py) that does this, but that script requires a dictionary as an input, so we will need to add the following function:

 ```python3